9 Processing

 9.2 Normalization

-The simplest approach is to calculate log-transformed normalized counts (“logcounts”) using library size factors, treating each spot as equivalent to a single cell.
-This approach is simple and fast, and generally provides a good baseline.
-However, in some datasets, the (over)-simplified assumption of each spot being equivalent to a single cell will not be appropriate.
-This example uses the scater (McCarthy et al. 2017) and scran (Lun, McCarthy, and Marioni 2016) packages.
+A simple and fast approach for normalization is “library size normalization”, which consists of calculating log-transformed normalized counts (“logcounts”) using library size factors, treating each spot as equivalent to a single cell.
+This method is simple, fast, and generally provides a good baseline.
+It can be calculated using the scater (McCarthy et al. 2017) and scran (Lun, McCarthy, and Marioni 2016) packages.

-Note that some alternative non-spatial methods from single-cell workflows (e.g. normalization by deconvolution) are less appropriate for spot-based spatial transcriptomics data, since spots can contain multiple cells from multiple cell types, and datasets can contain multiple samples (e.g. multiple tissue sections, resulting in sample-specific clustering).
+Some alternative non-spatial methods from scRNA-seq workflows (e.g. normalization by deconvolution) are also less appropriate for spot-based ST data, since spots can contain multiple cells from one or more cell types, and datasets can contain multiple samples (e.g. multiple tissue sections), which may result in sample-specific clustering.

 Code